samroeslin/19-September-2017-Puebla-Mexico-earthquake/docs/README.md

 The pseudo-acceleration for the [CIRES (Centro de Instrumentacion y REgistros Sismico, a. c.)](http://www.cires.org.mx/) stations (North-South and East-West directions) are in the folder CIRES data.

-The jupyter notebook **[Spectrum 2017 Puebla Mexico earthquake.ipynb](https://github.com/sroe459/2017-Puebla-Mexico-earthquake/blob/master/Spectrum%202017%20Puebla%20Mexico%20earthquake.ipynb)** includes the code for plotting the spectrum.
+The jupyter notebook **[Spectrum 2017 Puebla Mexico earthquake.ipynb](https://github.com/sroe459/2017-Puebla-Mexico-earthquake/blob/master/Spectrum%202017%20Puebla%20Mexico%20earthquake.ipynb)** includes the code for plotting the spectra.
 It uses [plotly](https://plotly.com/python/) to get intearctive graphs.
 The notebook can be displayed using [jupyternbviewer](https://nbviewer.jupyter.org/).